 What does every Mom want for Mothers Day?
 Clean bedrooms and no ﬁghting siblings right?
 Maybe quiet Mom pamper time, for sure, lots of hugs and kisses and of course a yummy breakfast.
 I can help with that part!
 Here’s two muﬃn recipes for Mom’s breakfast tray that will really make her day.

 Blueberry Lavender Lemon Muﬃns.
 I wish computers had a smell feature because these muffins are divine.
 The combination of lemon zest, sugar and lavender mixed with the batter packed with blueberries smells fantastic.
 The use of lavender is fantastic here, but if you can’t ﬁnd it you can omit it using just the lemon and blueberry.
 It’s still delicious.
 Did you know that dried lavender is edible?
 I ﬁrst had it in the south of France, lavender gelato, it was amazing.
 I like to add it to simple cakes and muﬃns.
 I’m wondering if it would be good with a little honey on cheese?
 I’ll try that soon.

 For the savory fans, you’ll want to whip up Cheddar Onion and Bacon Muﬃns.
 All these need is a side of eggs and you have a great breakfast.
-Oh and coﬀee, always coﬀee.
-These smell and taste exactly like they sound.
-Bacon, Cheddar Muﬃn.
+Oh, and coﬀee, always coﬀee.
 Be sure to eat them hot.
 They’re best when they’re gooey, melty and delicious.